I-Divine/To-Do_List_App/README.md

 Organizes activities for the day

-This app order and organises daily your activites runs on JS, CSS and HTML
+This app order and organises daily your activites

+This app runs on JS, CSS and HTML